Tenancy Deposit Scheme

 - Give the impression that someone is in the house, even when you are out, for example leave a light on, or use a timer switch to put a light or radio on at different times of the day.
-You can get timer switches from the Community Wardens.

 - Take valuables home during the holidays.

 - You should make yourself aware of fire escape routes, fire extinguishers and fire blankets.
 Fires spread quickly!

 - Do not leave your cooking unattended and make sure you turn all appliances off when not in use.
 Remember never to cook when you have been drinking or are feeling sleepy.